Government Accountability

 Beyond addressing immediate shortages, LIMS's work had far-reaching economic implications.
 In 2023, they successfully prevented another central bank bailout, reducing government spending by over US$6 billion in bank subsidies.
 This paved the way for a historic moment in January 2024, when Lebanon's parliament ratified a zero-deficit budget for the first time in decades.

 LIMS has earned frequent recognition for their tremendous accomplishments.
-In 2024, Atlas Network named LIMS the winner of the Middle East & North Africa Liberty Award and a finalist for the prestigious Templeton Freedom Award, which recognizes the world’s most significant achievement for individual liberty and economic freedom.
+In 2024, Atlas Network named LIMS the winner of the Middle East & North Africa Liberty Award and the winner of the prestigious Templeton Freedom Award, which recognizes the world’s most significant achievement for individual liberty and economic freedom.

 While LIMS's success in ending the subsidy program has removed a significant obstacle to economic recovery, Lebanon still faces numerous challenges.
 The overall economic situation remains dire, exacerbated by regional conflicts and ongoing political instability.
 LIMS continues to work towards maintaining a subsidy-free environment and advocating for further market-oriented reforms.